skoulouzis/lobcder/README.md

 ## Description
 This script takes the following steps:
-	*creates the database specified in '-n' in the example  above that is  'lobcderDB' *grands privileges to the lobcder user  named 'lobcder' with the password  specified in '-p' in the example  above that is  'lobcderDBPass'
+	1. Step creates the database specified in '-n' in the example  above that is  'lobcderDB'
+	2. Step grands privileges to the lobcder user  named 'lobcder' with the password  specified in '-p' in the example  above that is  'lobcderDBPass'
-	*clones the code from the git reposetory
+	3. Step clones the code from the git reposetory
-	*compiles the code
+	4. Step compiles the code
-	*modifies the context.xml and web.xml files and sets the database name and password which in the example above is ' lobcderDB' and ' lobcderDBPass'
+	5. Step modifies the context.xml and web.xml files and sets the database name and password which in the example above is ' lobcderDB' and ' lobcderDBPass'
-	*initializes the database by creating the necessary tables and triggers *sets the storage backend locations and credentials according to the storage file set in '-f' *deploys lobcder on tomcat
+	6. Step initializes the database by creating the necessary tables and triggers
+	7. Step sets the storage backend locations and credentials according to the storage file set in '-f'
+	8. Step deploys lobcder on tomcat

 After execution is over you'll need to edit the lobcder.properties file.
 In that file you can find explanations for each property